The main difference is that round 2 will be smaller with fewer programmes available and fewer interview centres.

 This is entirely up to you!
 However, if you apply in round 2, but then need to withdraw your application shortly afterwards due to accepting an offer via your round 1 application - this is absolutely not a problem.

-The application period for round 2 overlaps the end of the offers period and national clearing for round 1.
+The application period for round 2 overlaps the end of the offers period for round 1.
 If you are still waiting for an outcome our advice is to be prepared to submit an application in round 2 so that if it appears you will not find out in time you are ready to submit before the deadline.

 If you apply in round 2, and then receive a round 1 offer, don't feel under any pressure to accept it; if you would prefer to decline the offer and proceed with your round 2 application, then by all means you can do so.